Western Equine Encephalitis

 Western equine encephalitis (WEE) is an infection from a mosquito.
 WEE is rare.
 It can range from mild to severe or fatal.

 WEE is caused by a virus.
 It is spread to humans from the bite of an infected mosquito.
 The virus is not spread from person to person.

 Things that may raise the risk of WEE are:

 Most people with WEE do not have any symptoms.

-WEE can lead to more serious, life-threatening symptoms like inflammation of the brain (encephalitis), seizures, and coma.
-These serious symptoms are more common in infants and older adults.
+WEE can lead to more serious, life-threatening symptoms.
+These may include inflammation of the brain (encephalitis), seizures, and coma.
+Serious symptoms are more common in infants and older adults.

 Centers for Disease Control and Prevention

 About Western equine encephalitis.
 Minnesota Department of Health website.
 Available at: https://www.health.state.mn.us/diseases/weencephalitis/wee.html Accessed April 7, 2021.